william-letton/booleanSearchWithinPDFs/README.md

-# booleanSearchWithinPDFs
+# Boolean-search-within-pdfs
-code files for the boolean search for words within PDFs
+code for performing boolean searches within a folder of pdfs